Colored-LIM: A Data-Driven Method for Studying Dynamical Systems with Temporally Correlated Stochasticity: The Mathematics of Colored-LIM

-In this section, we develop a linear inverse model for an OU colored-noise driven process.
-Based on the experience of LIM, a natural approach is to find the dynamical matrix first and then the diffusion matrix.
-One of the main difficulties of applying the method of the transition matrix is the correlation between the system of interest and the colored-noise, so we study both processes at the same time.
+In this section, we develop a novel LIM that models the environmental stochasticity with an OU colored noise.
+Based on the experience of the Classical LIM, if the noise correlation time $\bmtau$ is known, a natural approach is to find the dynamical matrix first and then the diffusion matrix.
+One of the main difficulties is that the white noise cannot be simply replaced by colored noise since the observable $\bx$ and the colored noise $\bmeta$ are correlated.
+Therefore, we regard the colored noise as a stochastic process, and study both $\bx$ and $\bmeta$ at the same time in section \ref{Chap:Colored-LIM-Math}.
+We leave to section \ref{Chap:Colored-LIM-algorithm} the discussion of the case where $\bmtau$ is not known a prior.

-There are two possible approaches: (a) convert the information of a colored-noise driven process $\bx$ to a white-noise driven one in which the colored-noise random forcing $\bmeta$ is eliminated, and then apply LIM to gain insight into the dynamics and the diffusion of the original process, or (b) study the Fokker-Planck equation of both $x$'s and $\eta$'s at the same time.
-The former seems appealing since in practice, only the process $\bx$ is observable, but due to the correlation between $\bx$ and $\bmeta$, it turns out to be ineffective.
-We still discuss the ideas and the results in \cref{Chap:FalseAttempts,Chap:NumExp-FalseAttempt}.
-For the development of Colored-LIM, we adopt the second approach and show that the linear dynamics is again characterized in the correlation function of $\bx$, independent of the diffusion matrix.